Peter Boulton

 Peter Boulton is an Australian former rugby league footballer who played in the 1960s and 1970s.

 Playing career

 Boulton came from Grafton, New South Wales.
-He joined Balmain in 1969, and in his second first grade game, he was selected at hooker for the Tigers team that won the 1969 Grand Final.
+He joined Balmain in 1969, and in his second first grade game, he was selected as a hooker for the Tigers team that won the 1969 Grand Final.

 Boulton played seven seasons with the Tigers between 1969-1975, before retiring from first grade rugby league after suffering a succession of knee injuries.